janpipek/terminal-data-talk/slides/001-prompt.md

-> What I can help with?
+> ✨ What can I help with?